You by Me

 You By Me is a series of split albums featuring Tomas Kalnoky, best known as the lead singer of Streetlight Manifesto.
 The first release, Vol. 1, was released on November 16, 2010, through Kalnoky's Pentimento Music Company, with the second, Vol. 2, released on August 12, 2014.

 Vol. 1 - with Dan P.

 You By Me: Vol. 1 is a split album featuring Toh Kay (Tomas Kalnoky, of Streetlight Manifesto) and Dan P. (Dan Potthast, of MU330).
 It was released on November 16, 2010, through Kalnoky's Pentimento Music Company.

 The album features Kalnoky covering five songs written by Potthast (four being covers of Potthast's solo work, and one originally by MU330), and Potthast covering five Streetlight Manifesto songs, all written by Kalnoky.
 Some songs are radically reworked from their original versions, both lyrically and musically.

+Track listing

+Songs performed by Toh Kay, originally by Dan P.